webplatform/docs-wpd/External_Attribution/index.md

 ==Dealing with CC-BY-SA content==
 In some cases there will be portions of content that come from sites with a CC-BY-SA license, like the Mozilla Developer Network (as opposed to the default CC-BY license for WPD).
 Maintaining content under multiple licenses is an administrative burden, and it is our long-term goal to remove CC-BY-SA licensed content from the site.
 Only sites in the canonical list of external attribution sites may have CC-BY-SA content ported over.

 These portions of content must be clearly marked in the wikitext with <code>&lt;div class='license-cc-by-sa'&gt;</code>.
-Those divs may not be removed until the license has [[WPD:Porting_MDN_Content | been converted to the WPD license]].
+Those divs may not be removed until the license has [[WPD:Copyright | been converted to the WPD license]].
 Any edits inside that box should retain the box.

 You can remove that box by rewriting the content inside the box in your own words and removing the original content inside that box.